udit19281/YoutubeVideoDownloader/README.md

 # About
-this python script will download youtube videos using a url in the highest resolution possible. give it a url,path to the folder and final video name.
+Scriptt will download youtube video in both mp3 and mp4 formats in the highest resolution possible.
+Input a url and output name.

 # Tested on
 - Windows